- Individual flats generally require smaller heat pumps

 An air source heat pump is incredibly efficient for warming a flat or apartment.

-There are also options of using a portable heat pump.
+There are also options for using a portable heat pump.
 These are plug-in models that can heat or cool a single room.

-A shared ground loop – the portion of the ground source heat pump that draws heat from the earth – is trenched in the ground near the block of flats and connected to individual indoor units installed inside each flat.
+When these so-called shared ground loop systems are installed, the portion of the ground source heat pump that draws heat from the earth is trenched in the ground near the block of flats and connected to individual indoor units installed inside each flat.

 Is it cost effective to install a heat pump in a flat?

-However, in the long run, the system will always pay for itself due to its high energy efficiency.
-In addition, heat pumps contribute to the improvement of the environment by using a technology that reduces the emission of polluting gases.
+However, the system will always pay for itself in the long run due to its high energy efficiency.
+In addition, heat pumps contribute to improving the environment by using a technology that reduces the emission of polluting gases.

 Will I need to upgrade my flat?

 It’s unlikely you will have to upgrade your flat.
-Heat pumps are designed to operate most efficiently at a lower, but consistent temperature.
-This is in contrast to traditional gas boilers, which deliver a rapid blast of high heat when they are fired up.
+Heat pumps are designed to operate most efficiently at a lower but consistent temperature.
+This contrasts with traditional gas boilers, which deliver a rapid blast of high heat when fired up.

-For this reason, it is essential to ensure that heat loss in your building, including in communal areas, is made as low as possible in order to gain the maximum efficiency and benefit from your heat pump.
+For this reason, it is essential to ensure that heat loss in your building, including in communal areas, is as low as possible to maximize efficiency and benefit from your heat pump.

 The good news is that compared to houses, flats are likely to have better insulation because they have fewer external walls.

-If you already have a balcony or garden, you most likely won’t need to upgrade your flat.
-However, an upgrade might be needed if you’re installing a ground source heat pump for the whole building.
+You won’t need to upgrade your flat if you already have a balcony or garden.
+However, an upgrade might be needed if you install a ground source heat pump for the whole building.

 How much does a heat pump for a flat cost?